Dairon Blanco Player Props: Royals vs. Tigers

 Dairon Blanco At The Plate

-- Blanco is batting .208 with three doubles, two triples and three walks.
+- Blanco is batting .269 with five doubles, three triples and three walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.